kimtae55/Simple-GWAS-Tutorial/README.md

 Step 4: Imputation via Michigan Imputation Server
 We will convert the plink data to vcf format, then use the MIS to impute data.
 ```
-## Create a sorted vcf.gz file using BCFtools:
 # Download BCFtools (bcftools-1.14) from http://www.htslib.org/download/
 > cd bcftools-1.14    # and similarly for bcftools and htslib
 > ./configure --prefix=/Users/haishu/Applications/